 - Our work was invited to present at the 41st Euro Congress on Cancer Science & Therapy (Cancer Science 2021).

 - Presented an online oral presentation, “The Mesenchymal Tissue Landscape: A scRNA-seq based Metric of Liposarcoma Differentiation,” Columbia Trainee Symposium for Organoids & Organs-on-a-Chip #OOoC2020

 - Highlighted in NAVS Alumni Spotlight NAVS Alumni Spotlight: IFER Fellowship Recipient Danh Truong

-- Highlighted in ASU School of Biological and Health Systems Engineering 2019 Annual Report
+- Highlighted research and achievements in ASU School of Biological and Health Systems Engineering 2019 Annual Report

 - Presented a poster, “Elucidating how the tumor microenvironment dysregulates Ewing’s sarcoma cell stemness using a scRNA-seq-based differentiation signature,” at FusOncC2 in Washington, D.C.

 - Presented research updates to the Moeller Foundation

 - Research highlighted in Full Circle article titled, “ASU RESEARCHERS CHIP AWAY THE MYSTERIES OF CANCER METASTASIS”